-I am going to be running the CPD regarding Fixed Costs in Probate over again, partly because it was so well received the first time, and partly because the recording didn’t work the first time around.
+I am going to be running the CPD regarding Fixed Costs in Probate over again, including some updates for the legislative changes that became effective in December 2025.
 We will be looking at -

 By registering for the event you will not only get to attend the event, and ask questions and learn from other practitioners in real time, but you will also get -

-The cost is $145 per person, per event, but you will get a $50 discount code if you email a requisition from the Supreme Court in relation to an Estate matter, I will bundle them together and they will form part of the subject matter material available to participants.
-Email it to janis@janisconsults.com You can redact it or I can do that for you.
-Then I will send you the discount code and a survey for you to complete with further questions.
+In keeping with previous CPDs, you will get a $50 discount code if you email a requisition from the Supreme Court in relation to an Estate matter and provide enough information for the requisition to make sense.
+I will bundle them together and they will form part of the subject matter material available to participants.
+Email it to janis@janisconsults.com and then I will send you the discount code and a survey for you to complete with further questions.

 You can find out more about the event by going into the Facebook Group, or you can register for the event by clicking on the button below.